RobertDorazio/MultispeciesOccupancy/README.md

 1. simulating data based on the assumptions of a multivariate probit occupancy model with correlated species occurrences

-2. fitting this model and its latent-factor approximation to the simulated data
+2. fitting the multi-species occupancy model and its latent-factor approximation to the simulated data

 3. fitting a multivariate probit regression model to the matrix of simulated species occurrences